Skip to content

 How long before a meeting should I start breathing exercises?

 Start 3–5 minutes before the meeting.
-Even a single 60-second round of slow breathing measurably lowers heart rate.
+Even a single 60-second round of slow breathing can help you find a steadier rhythm.
 More time is better, but even one minute beats nothing.

 Can breathing exercises really calm nerves before a meeting?